McMahonLab/Scripts/MetaPathways/MetaPathwaysInstallation.md

 2. Extract the files and rename them to `SILVA_LSURef_YYYY-MM-DD` and `SILVA_SSURef_Nr99_YYYY-MM-DD`, where `YYYY-MM-DD` corresponds to the date of the latest release.
 3. Place the files in `MetaPathways_DBs/taxonomic` on Zissou.
 Remove the `.fasta` extension.

+## Formatting the Databases
+After the databases are installed they must be formatted.
+The easiest way to do this is to call MetaPathways without any input, skipping all pipeline execution flags.
+(Instructions for running MetaPathways are available in MetaPathwaysProtocol.md.
+Use the parameter file `param_formatDBs.txt`) If the databases are unformatted, MetaPathways will attempt to format them.
+This process takes around 12 hours.